zenml-io/zenml/docs/book/developer-guide/step-fixtures.md

 ---
-description: Use Step Fixtures to Access the Stack from within a Step
+description: Use Step Fixtures to Access the Stack from within a Step.
 ---